[This captures the heart of the

 group of 6-8 determined people who are among the best there are at

 what they do.
-Of course, it's possible that they ARE expecting such
+Of course, it's possible that they ARE expecting

 an attack (as according to the discussion of treachery above), but